-White Christmas is a film my family has watched together since my girls were toddlers.
-It includes Bing Crosby’s voice, Danny Kaye’s comedy, some wonderful music, and great dance scenes.
-And most of it is set in Vermont where we live.
+White Christmas is a film my family has watched together since our girls were toddlers.
+With Bing Crosby’s voice, Danny Kaye’s comedy, some wonderful music, and great dance routines, it has become a beloved holiday classic.
+And much of the story plays out in Vermont!
 A few years ago we saw White Christmas performed as a play by the local high school.
 As I thought about the show, I realized that beneath the entertainment were some very profound spiritual lessons that we can carry into our daily lives.

 Next to “White Christmas”, the song “Count Your Blessings” is probably the most well-known song of this musical.
 It was actually nominated for an Academy Award in 1954 when the film first was released.
 The lyrics suggest that when we’re anxious, it’s important to reflect on our lives by looking at ways in which we’re fortunate.
 In fact, using the time in bed to reflect on our day and consider how we were supported and cared for during the day is a wonderful prelude to falling to sleep.

 The show’s stars arrive in Vermont by train looking forward to a wonderful snow-filled Christmas scene.
 But when they arrive, there’s not a snowflake to be found.
-(This could have been filmed here in Vermont a few years ago!)
 When we have specific expectations, we can be blinded to the beauty, richness and uniqueness of what life actually offers us.
 The key to happiness lays in appreciating what’s being offered, rather than lamenting what’s missing.

 One of the main romances in the story is between Bob and Betty (Rosemary Clooney).
 After a rocky start to their relationship, they seem to be falling in love.
 But Betty hears some second-hand information that makes her suspicious of Bob and causes her to doubt his integrity.
 She gets caught up in her thoughts and responds to her feelings.
 There are some lessons here in handling problems in relationships.
 If you have a problem with somebody, go to them directly with your concerns.
 And don’t make big decisions when you’re in an emotionally-charged state of mind.